ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 ### Creating a new VPC
 The following steps are taken to create a VPC:

+* On the services search tab, type `VPC` to search for the VPC service.

 * On your VPC dashboard, click on the `Create VPC` button.

-* Use the following parameters when configuring the VPC:
+* Use the following parameters when configuring the VPC and click on the `Create VPC` button:
 1. Resource to create: VPC only
 2. Name tag: first-vpc
 3. IPv4 CIDR block: IPv4 CIDR manual input
 4. IPv4 CIDR: 10.0.0.0/16
 5. IPv6 CIDR block: No IPv6 CIDR block
 6. Tenancy: Default

-* Click on the `Create VPC` button.

 ### Creating & Configuring Subnets
 #### What are Subnets?